embrace-io/embrace-apple-sdk/README.md

 Embrace.client?.metadata.userName = "tony.the.tester"
 ````

-## Prerequisites

-### Github

-We are using our own KSCrash fork, so we need to set up Github credentials in Xcode to provide the required access.

-* Go to the "Accounts" tab in "Settings" (`cmd+,`)
-* Verify you have Github credentials saved, or click the `+` sign to add Github credentials.

 ## Building and Running Tests

 Open the project in Xcode by either selecting the directory or the `Package.swift` file itself.
 If opening for the first time, Xcode may take a bit to resolve the Package Dependencies and index the project.